 Adrian is the Chair of Governors and also sits on the Buildings & Finance Committee and Personnel Committee.
 He has been a governor at Oriel since November 2013.
 Adrian has had long experience in education and as a senior manager in a further education college, most recently as a Deputy Principal.

-Sandie is the Vice Chair of the Governing Body.
-She is also the Chair of the Teaching & Learning Committee and sits on the Performance Management Committee and Pay Appeals Committee.
+Sandie is the Chair of the Teaching & Learning Committee and sits on the Performance Management Committee.
 Sandie has been a governor at Oriel since November 2006.
 Sandie worked for many years in primary school education and was a headteacher in a London primary school.
 She is also a serving magistrate in the local community.

 Kristine is the Chair of the Personnel Committee.
-She joined the governing body in June 2015 and sits on the Performance Management Committee.
+She joined the governing body in June 2015 and also sits on the Teaching & Learning and Performance Management Committees.
 Kristine has wide ranging experience in HR, change management and employee relations.
 She is currently serving as Group HR Director for a local highways maintenance organisation.

 Steve joined the governing body in June 2015 and is the Chair of the Pay Committee.
 He also sits on the Buildings & Finance Committee.
 Steve is a fully qualified chartered accountant working for one of the UK’s leading insurance companies in a senior management role.